alongL/modbusServer/README.md

 It's very important to encapsulate it for easy using.

 # build
-type 'make' to build program.
+in Linux, just type 'make' to build program.
+It can also be used in Windows, but I didn't test.

 # usage
 see main.cpp